Cyphrme/Coze/docs/proposals/implemented/malleability_low_s.md

 ### Future considerations
-If for some reason a future algorithm cannot make no malleability guarantee, then the suggestion is to leave `czd` empty and populate a new field in `coze`.
+If for some reason a future algorithm cannot make no malleability guarantee, then the suggestion is to leave `sig` and `czd` empty and populate a new fields in `coze` specially designated for malleable signatures.
 However, this is expected to be unlikely, and we'd most likely advocate for non-adoption of such standard.

 ### Go Code to generate Malleable Signatures
 ```golang
 // Example_GenHighSCoze generates high s.
 Must comment out S canonicalization
 // in verify and sign for this to work.